Cheryl Burke Announces Return To ‘DWTS,’ Reveals NFL Star Terrell Owens Is Celebrity Partner For Season 25

 Cheryl Burke is back where she belongs—in the Dancing With the Stars ballroom.
 On the heels of her stint as Abby Lee Miller’s replacement on Dance Moms, the popular pro dancer has revealed that she is headed back to ABC’s celebrity ballroom competition for its landmark 25th season.
 Burke’s DWTS return marks her 20th season on the show.
-With two mirrorball wins under her belt, Cheryl Burke says she’s eying a third.
+With two mirror ball wins under her belt, Cheryl Burke says she’s eyeing a third.

 “Guess who’s back in the ballroom?!”
 Cheryl posted to Instagram.
 “So excited to share that I’m officially back for my 20th season of Dancing With the Stars!
 This dance floor will always be my home and I’ve got my eyes on that mirror ball.”